suriyaprakhash/docker-collection/README.md

 # SpringHibernate
-This has the spring framework with hibernate
+This has the spring framework with hibernate.
+It is not a web application